KatherineJoelle/documentation/_posts/3d-modeling/2018-01-10-materials.md

 Unless you specifically want to be able to have an intermediate level of transparency, it's always better to use _Alpha Clip_.

+You can create different transparent materials with this simple node set-up.
+In Blender, combine a Principled BSDF node with a Material Output node.
+Set the first node to your desired color, specularity, roughness, (etc.) and, in the lower part of the node, reduce the alpha factor from 1 to something between 0 and 1.
+For a water or glass-like effect make sure to use blend mode _Alpha Blend_.

+You can also use one image texture with alpha to obtain a variety of transparent colors.
+Reduce the opacity of your image texture in an image editor such as Photoshop or combine it in Blender with a transparent shader.
+In Blender, combine an Image Texture node with a Principled BSDF node and a Material Output.
+Open your image in the first node and connect its color to _Base Color_ and its alpha to _Alpha_ on the Principled BSDF node, and adjust the properties to your preference.

+By using images with alpha and _Alpha Clip_ you can display leaves, logos and text with fewer polygons.

 ## Emissive materials

 You can also make a material _emissive_.
 Emissive materials cast their own light.
 Note that when rendered, they don't actually illuminate nearby objects in the scene, they just seem to have a blurred glow around them.